KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 and/or "MARC order."
 Once you have this MARC file downloaded to your computer you will want to log in to Koha and continue the process there.

-Visit the :ref:`Stage MARC records for import<stage-marc-records-for-import-label>` tool and upload your file.
-Once presented with the confirmation screen proceed to Acquisitions.

 In Acquisitions :ref:`create a basket <create-a-basket-label>` for the vendor you ordered from.
-From the basket, choose to `order from a staged file <#orderfromstagedfile>`__ and click 'Order' next to the file you downloaded from your vendor and staged in Koha.
+Add your file to the basket by :ref:`ordering from a new file <order-from-a-new-file-label>`.

 From the confirmation screen you will see all of the data in the MARC file related to your order.
 If you are not seeing fields such as fund